-Wilson suggest that his middle-of-the-night anxiety needs a process of working these states of despair and panic through.
+Wilson suggests that his middle-of-the-night anxiety needs a process of working these states of despair and panic through.
 His approach is much the same as mine in using a journal to get them written down and then thought into.
 What he realized is that there are two Colin Wilsons that can be called upon to address these anxieties in order to catch the adrenaline energy before it gets a hold and pulls one down.
-It was the Outsiders that achieved this control by putting themselves in a crisis situation – in other words “salvation lies in extremes.”
+It was the Outsiders that achieved this control by putting themselves in a crisis situation – in other words, “salvation lies in extremes.”

 Wilson’s idea this that our psyches are comprised of two persons – one our real-you and the other our robot-you.
 His idea is that the robot-you often has the percentage of engery at 49/51% in his/her favor.
 Boosting one’s psychic energy to 51%, puts your real-you in charge.
-The robot-you is a worm’s eye, subjective untrue view that deprives one of feeling meaning in life – the neurosis in life.
-In order to move beyond a balance of 50/50% energy levels, one needs a bird’s eye view, which is the true-view that provide meaning in life.
+The robot-you is a worm’s eye, the subjective untrue view that deprives one of feeling meaning in life – the neurosis in life.
+In order to move beyond a balance of 50/50% energy levels, one needs a bird’s eye view, which is the true-view that provides meaning in life.
 Wilson says “one has to pull back and look at life through a wide-angle lens and as soon as this is done one goes into a state of optimism.”
 When a person is in a crisis situation, the real-you is at 51% and one is excited with meaning in life – a state of optimism.

-Wilson disagreed with Maslow position that states of optimism, Maslow’s peak experiences, cannot be willfully induced.
+Wilson disagreed with Maslow’s position that states of optimism, Maslow’s peak experiences, cannot be willfully induced.
 Wilson suggests, “It is a matter of inner strength creating the peak experience at will and then putting them alongside the experience of despair?”
-The path is to develop a working relation among your selves, a Stan and Laurel exchange.
+The path is to develop a working relationship among your selves, a Stan and Laurel exchange.
 Wilson insists that “peak experiences are the norm, it is a perception.
 It is more than thus acknowledging this depth but is the possibility of something greater, it is realizing in our own depths we possess an enormous reservoir of energy that we are unaware of.”
-This is the experience of the romantics – “The inner becomes the outer and the outer becomes the inner.”
+This is the experience of the romantics – “The inner becomes outer and the outer becomes the inner.”
 Steven A Scherling

 Colin Wilson – The High and The Low